Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/readme.md

 ## SceneView

+* [Animate images with image overlay](ArcGISRuntime.UWP.Viewer/Samples/SceneView/AnimateImageOverlay/readme.md) - Animate a series of images with an image overlay.
 * [Choose camera controller](ArcGISRuntime.UWP.Viewer/Samples/SceneView/ChooseCameraController/readme.md) - Control the behavior of the camera in a scene.
 * [GeoView viewpoint synchronization](ArcGISRuntime.UWP.Viewer/Samples/SceneView/GeoViewSync/readme.md) - Keep the view points of two views (e.g. MapView and SceneView) synchronized with each other.